docker/docs/docker-hub/roles-and-permissions.md

 ## Roles

-When you invite users to your organization on Docker Hub, you assign a role.
+When you invite users to your organization, you assign a role.
 A role is a collection of permissions.
 Roles define access to perform actions like creating repositories, pulling images, publishing extensions, or managing repositories.

 The following roles are available to assign: